 - Mac Recovery on the other hand lets users scan and fix hard disk errors and restore the OS to an earlier version or have a clean install of macOS.

-What to do if Mac won’t start in Safe Mode?
+How to Fix Mac won’t Start in Safe Mode?

 If your Mac refuses to boot into Safe Mode, you can remedy the problem by using the Option key.
 This is how you do it:

 - Now, hold down the Option key while pressing the Power button.

 - A list of all available drives on your Mac will show.
 Choose your Mac’s starting drive.

 This will resolve the issue and restart your Mac in Safe Mode.

 Fix 2 – Check these Basic Fixes